Beachamwell: History

-Early days

 The parish has been the source of a rich collection of archaeological finds, mostly obtained by fieldwalking or metal-detecting.

 The light, easily worked soil was attractive to Neolithic farmers, and large numbers of worked flints have been recovered.
 A possible cursus exists just south-west of the All Saints church ruin.

 A small menhir of uncertain date, called the Cowell Stone, marks the meeting point of the parishes of Beachamwell, Swaffham and Narborough.
 It has been moved a short distance from its original location, on a track leading north of the A1122 to Narford, and is no longer upright.

 Numbers of Bronze Age artifacts have also been found, notably a copper alloy hammer near Lodge Farm.
 There are at least nine round barrows in the parish, and two of these are noted on the Ordnance Survey: South-east of Shingham, and at Hangour Hill on the A1122.
 The latter location had at least one other barrow, and could have been a cemetery.
 Iron Age pottery has been found in fieldwalking, also a possible chariot linchpin near the Roman road mentioned below.

-Romans
+Roman period

 The A1122 to the east of Fincham follows the course of a Roman road that connected the Fen Causeway with Venta Icenorum (the present Caistor St Edmund), and ran through Beachamwell Warren.
 Roman-era finds have been rich, but no remains of Roman buildings have been identified.
 A trove of four pewter dishes were found during ploughing at Shingham Farm to the west of Shingham Wood in 1968, and a very unusual T-shaped brooch decorated with red enamel in the same general area in 1995.
 Two coin hoards were found in the 19th century.
 A site near the village called Decoy Close revealed a Roman cemetery with five burials, and also a rich assemblage of finds from the Neolithic through all eras into the Mediaeval.